Joawesome7/Joawesome7/README.md

 - Tools: Git, PostgreSQL, MySQL, Postman, Sequelize

 ## 🎯 Goals
-- Inter at a ERNI Swiss software engineering
+- Intern at a ERNI Swiss software engineering
 - Contribute to an open source project
 - Exposure to a tech company to learn different tech stack